 Did you know that yellow is the most visible of all colors?
 That’s why yellow kitchen features show so well.

 That’s also why yellow used for traffic signs, pavement markings and for low-vision computer keyboards.
 I knew it was the lightest hue but never connected that with it being so easy to see.
 It’s also the color of the sun as well as many foods, and known to be mentally stimulating and cheerful.
 So while it might not be the most popular kitchen color (though I chose it for mine) yellow kitchen features are a logical choice to draw attention to some aspect of the room.… Continue Reading

 Wrapping a kitchen around a dining area is an idea we discussed in our post on Big Kitchen Banquettes.
 We haven’t seen this before and we feel it’s significant because it also suggests a modern way to redefine two key spaces in the house.
-Usually, when a family-size dining table is absorbed by the kitchen it occupies one end of a huge room where they coexist — a second approach in the Big Kitchen Banquettes post.
+Usually, a kitchen dining room combination occupies one end of a huge room where they coexist — a second approach in the Big Kitchen Banquettes post.
 Allison’s slideshow post on Dine in Kitchens showed big tables in the center of kitchens.
 In either case, the kitchen dominates.… Continue Reading

 Built to reflect a passion for the Mediterranean, “Kitchen Week” continues with another timeless beauty.